affjljoo3581/Expanda/docs/source/expanda.shuffling.rst

 implementation.
 First, **python is too slow to handle large files in detail**.
 Python implementation of shuf_ is about 3 times slower than the original.
 To reduce I/O bottlenecks, python provides *buffering* in file.
-However, if the file is seeked to random offset, then the buffered data will become useless.
+However, if the position of file is moved to random offset, then the buffered data will become useless.
 Consequently, you cannot use *buffering* when using *seeking* frequently.

 Hence, we decided to approximate shuffling.
 We empirically found optimum seeking counts.
 In our experiments, seeking **10M** times is not critical for performance.
-According to the result, we propose revised algorithm to shuffle large files efficiently.
-A file would be *seeked* up to **10M** times.
-Each seek position indicates a start of chunk.
+According to the result, we propose a revised algorithm to shuffle large files efficiently. *Seeking file* would be called up to **10M** times.
+Each seeks position indicates a start of chunk.
 The chunks would be shuffled locally and randomly distributed to buckets.
 Basically, twice as many buckets as chunks are needed.
 After splitting the file randomly, the buckets will be merged into one.

 We have observed that the approximation ensures almost perfect randomness and seems sufficient in natural language.
 We tested the algorithm with 5GB of file